Durable Quality & Reasonable Prices

 F40 German State Flags

 This was the German State flag and ensign used between the years 1933-1935.
 It was replaced by the swastika type in 1935.
+This was the German State flag and ensign used between the years 1933-1935.
+It was completely replaced by the swastika NSDAP flag (F05) in 1935.

 $25.00 +s/h